97joseph/Project_Blue/README.md

 Security:

->Each and every input is passed through mysql_real_escape_string() to remove special characters from the string so that user can’t submit arbitrary input.
+>Each and every input is passed through mysql_real_escape_string() to remove special characters from the string so that user canâ€™t submit arbitrary input.
 It protects from attacks like Sql Injection and Cross Site Scripting(XSS).

 >Passwords are encrypted with SHA- 1  hashing algorithm and then stored in database.